QWavey/ESP-32-S3-devkitc-BadUSB/README.md

 ## ✅ Usage

 1. Flash firmware onto ESP32-S3
+2. Move the `index.html` to the SD Card
+3. Connect the SD Card with the Pins to the ESP (DO IT WHILE THE POWER IS OFF)
-2. Connect to WiFi AP
+4. Connect to WiFi AP
-3. Open `192.168.4.1` in your browser
+5. Open `192.168.4.1` in your browser
-4. Upload and run scripts from the WebUI
+6. Upload and run scripts from the WebUI

 ---

 ## ⚠️ Disclaimer

-This project is for **educational and testing purposes only**.
+This project is for educational and testing purposes only.

-Do not use it for malicious activities.
+Do not use it to conduct illegal, harmful, or malicious activities.

+I am not responsible for any misuse of the information or code provided.

-I am not responsible for any misuse.
+I am not responsible for any bodily injury that occurs while soldering, handling tools, or connecting wires.

+Follow standard safety procedures (eye protection, ventilation, insulated tools) when working with electronics.

+If you are unsure about a procedure, stop and seek help from a qualified person.

+Do not attempt high-voltage, medical, or otherwise hazardous experiments without professional supervision.

+Always disconnect power sources before making wiring changes or adjustments.

+Test circuits with appropriate measurement tools and verify voltages before touching components.

+Use correct-rated components and fuses — substituting parts may create fire or shock risks.

+Keep liquids away from electronics and work on a non-conductive surface.

+Keep small parts and tools away from children and pets.

+Do NOT eat any components or materials.

+Do NOT cut open batteries, capacitors, or sealed components.

+Do NOT pour water or any liquids on the device or circuit.

+This project is provided as-is with no warranty, express or implied.

+I make no guarantees about the accuracy, safety, or suitability of the instructions for your situation.

+You are responsible for ensuring compliance with local laws, regulations, and safety codes.

+Any modifications you make are at your own risk; back up important data before experimenting.

+If a step seems unclear or risky, consult official documentation, contact me, or an expert before proceeding.

+By using this project you accept full responsibility for results and consequences.

+If you plan to publish or share derived work, attribute appropriately and avoid distributing instructions that enable harm.

+For medical or life-critical applications, consult licensed professionals, do not rely on hobby projects.